bloominstituteoftechnology/applied-ux-guidelines/README.md

 ## CSS Height

-* For height values let the content's box model fill the height instead of hard coding a height in.
-Hard coded heights cause so many UI problems.
+For CSS height values, let the content's box model control your height instead of hard coding anything.
+Hard coded heights can create nested vertical scroll bars instantly hurting your user experience.

-* Let the browser do the scrolling
+* Let the browser do the scrolling, don't use `overflow: hidden` to make up for CSS mistakes

 ## Mobile

-* Plan for mobile on day 1.
-Set up your media queries to desktop or mobile first as a priority and not a last thought.
+Plan for mobile on day 1.
+Set up your media queries to desktop or mobile first as a priority and not a last thought.  **You don't need mobile design to think about mobile code structure!**

-* When working with mobile layouts, stack everything vertically and provide at least 15px margin from the edge of your content to the edge of the device.
+* When working with mobile layouts: stack everything vertically

+* Provide at least 15px margin from the edge of your content to the edge of the device.

 ## Color

+Color trends come and go.
+Currently we are in a flat and simple color trend across the internet.
+Choose 2-3 colors and stick to them.

-* Pick a color scheme with good contrast - http://colorsafe.co/
+* Pick a color scheme with good contrast, use [http://colorsafe.co](http://colorsafe.co/)

 * Don't use gradients

 * Do use solid / flat background colors